-UP: 7 dead, 3 injured after explosion in a firecracker factory in Budaun
+UP: 8 dead, 2 injured after explosion in a firecracker factory in Budaun

-Lucknow, Oct 26: Around 7 people were killed and three were injured after explosion in a firecracker factory in Budaun city in Uttar Pradesh on Friday.
+Lucknow, Oct 26: Around 8 people were killed and two were injured after explosion in a firecracker factory in Budaun city in Uttar Pradesh on Friday.

+"At around 4.00 pm, there was an explosion in a licensed firecracker factory in Rasulpur village under Civil Lines police station," Badaun Senior Superintendent of Police (SSP) Ashok Kumar said.
+"Seven persons died on the spot, while one person succumbed to his injuries in hospital.
+Three injured persons have been admitted to the district hospital.
+Their condition is serious," he said.

+[Green cracker: Manufacturers say there's no such thing; Jokes galore on social media]

 On Oct 11, Massive fire broke out at a firecracker factory in Andhra Pradesh's Kadapa.
 The factory was located in Proddatur city.